kr-stn/kr-stn.github.io/_posts/2016-07-30-slope-hillshading-map-background.md

 ---
 published: true
 layout: post
-title: Beautiful Map Backgrounds - Slope Hillshades with a SRTM DEM
+title: Beautiful Map Backgrounds - Slope Hillshades
 ---
 In remote sensing you often have to present classification results as maps and need a nice, unobtrusive background that gives the viewer an idea where everything is located without being as distracting as a